 (2 credits, alternate years, consult department) This course covers the psychological issues of the work place such as personnel selection and development, organizational psychology and the work environment.
 The professional activities of I/O psychologists are examined including selection and the placement of new employees, staff training and development, performance management, organizational development, analysis of the quality of work life and ergonomics.

 (4 credits) Includes theories about the dynamics and structure of personality and current research on personality.
 The course emphasizes psychoanalytic, trait, humanistic and behavioral views of personality.
-Prerequisites: PSY111, 221, or both PSY224 and 225.
+Prerequisites: PSY100SS, 221SS, or both PSY224 and 225.

 (4 credits) This course will provide a broad survey of what is considered to be disordered in behavior, emotional expression, and cognition in adults.
 Emphasis will be placed on a scientific view of psychopathology.
 The two main foci of the course are the (a) description of various behaviors, symptoms, syndromes and illnesses as described in the most recent edition of the Diagnostic and Statistical Manual (DSM) of the American Psychiatric Association, and (b) research and theories concerning etiology including discussion of environmental, biological, social and interactive perspectives.
 While intervention and childhood disorders will be discussed, they are not the primary focus of this course.
 Prerequisite: 4 credits of psychology courses.

 (2 or 4 credits, alternate years, consult department) A study of a selected topic.
-Prerequisites: PSY111 and four additional credits in psychology.
+Prerequisites: PSY100SS and four additional credits in psychology.
 Note: The course may be repeated on different topics for a total of 8 credits.